 Trump refuses to accept Biden’s win as transition proceeds

 “This was an election that we won easily.
 We won it by a lot," Trump declared to the group gathered at a hotel in Gettysburg.
-Trump, in fact, lost to President-elect Joe Biden by about 80,000 votes in the state, and Pennsylvania certified Biden as the winner on Tuesday.
+Trump, in fact, lost the election to President-elect Joe Biden.
+Biden won Pennsylvania by about 80,000 votes and the state certified him as the winner on Tuesday.

 State election officials across the county and international observers have said there is no evidence of widespread voter fraud, and Trump's legal team has lost repeatedly in court, in addition to making numerous elementary errors.